rodneycurl/angular-intro/readme.md

 For example, adding `{{5 + 5}} ` to the `body` of our `index.html` file, would print `10` to the screen.

+## You Do: Setup Grumblr Application (5 mins)

+For the rest of this morning, you will be working on building Grumblr, a one-model application that will allow users to post their `grumbles`.

+To start:
+- Create a directory called `grumblr`
+- Inside that directory, create two files - a `html` file, and a `js` file
+- Add some boilerplate `html` and make sure to link to your `js` file and the **Angular CDN**
+- Create and store to a variable, an array of hard-coded data that contains at least 5 objects with the following properties:
+  - `title`
+  - `author`
+  - `content`
+  - `photo_url`
+- Define you application's initial module and use a directive to bootstrap your Angular application
+- Use Angular Expressions to get the product of `5 x 5` to display in the browser

 ## [Angular Controllers](https://docs.angularjs.org/guide/controller) (10/80)

 Great, so we now have a way to write javascript in our `html`, now we just have to figure out how to render those todos we defined earlier!